 I have learned that animals on the other side never question the timing of their death.
 I am writing this as people often contact me becasue they are feeling guilty about the death process.
 My training has enabled me to communicate with a companion that has passed.
 What most deceased animals communicate to me is the love they felt.
 Many people doubt themselves after losing a loving animal and beat themselves up over what was done; did I euthanize too soon, too late, or should I have (or have not) let my animal die naturally, etc..
 None of the above is a concern to our animal companions.
 They are happy to say how much they love you and are happy to be out of pain, if that was the case.

 I hope this information is helpful.
-If you would like further assistance or insight, please email me.
+If you would like further assistance or insight, please call/email or text me.